 Of course, the second depends on the first.
 If Catholics, and Christians, were holier, would such evils have been prevented, or at least attenuated?
 We may think of the warning of Our Lady of Fatima during the dark days of the First World War, that unless mankind repented, an even greater war, and greater evils, would be unleashed upon the world.

 But all is not bleak!
 For Father Quay diagnoses what he considers the central problem, and offers an answer, or a series of answers, which he summarizes in the first chapter of the book, then spends his 400-plus, explaining.
-It took me a while to read this tome, but it was worth it, and one of the few great books that I would consider rereading more than once.
+It took me a while to read this tome, but it was worth it, and one of the few great books that I would consider rereading.

-The book is divided into three main sections, with numbers subdivisions, sort of like the Summa.
-Indeed, the book has a strong Thomistic element throughout, as any good theology should, although also like any good theology, Father Quay’s thoughts go beyond Thomas, or, at least, apply his thought ot the problems that now plague and our world.
+The book is divided into three main sections, with numerous subdivisions, sort of like the Summa Theologica.
+Indeed, the book has a strong Thomistic element throughout, as any good theology should, although also like any good theology, Father Quay’s thoughts go beyond Thomas, or, at least, apply his thought to the problems that now plague and our world.

 These three divisions, are: Part I, Adam and Christ: Original Sin.
 Part II, Recapitulation in Christ.
 And Part III, The Church, the New Israel.